 Support a MCC SALTer

 Shouldering Our Share aims to assist veterans, especially those who are suffering from post-traumatic stress disorder (PTSD), by providing a network of friendship and support.

-Buckets of Thanks is an event where participants gather around Thanksgiving to pack relief kits for families who have been displaced by disaster or war.
+Buckets of Thanks invites participants to pack relief kits for families who have been displaced by disaster or war.

 MCC Saskatchewan supports migration and refugee resettlement programs across the province.